quinetime/slide-mdx-boilerplate/README.md

 * Then, on your actual site, use Netlify's proxying feature to proxy to your slides.
 (See fool's comments at the end of [this thread](https://github.com/netlify/cli/issues/16).)

 * Be aware that [this open issue](https://github.com/jxnblk/mdx-deck/issues/425) suggests that doing this might break the theming.

+---

+## Update

+mdx-deck has gone on to v4 now (and I'm not sure it's still being updated/maintained); these directions are now stale.
+Here's how I now start a new mdx site.
+(If you want to make just a single deck, follow the directions on the mdx-deck repo)

+`npm i gatsby`